Gingerbread rice pudding with cranberry compote

 Step 7 of 14:

-Now add the rice, close the lid, and turn the pressure indicator to cooking level 1.
-Heat the pressure cooker until the indicator rises and the traffic light function moves from yellow to green – then you can reduce the heat (if the indicator rises to red, also reduce the heat until it is green again).
-Cook the rice for 10 minutes.
+Now add the rice pudding rice, close the Lid, and turn the cooking crown to Cooking Levels 1.
+Heat the Pressure Cooker until the cooking crown rises and the indicator changes from yellow to green - then reduce the heat (if the cooking crown rises to red, also reduce the heat until it is green again).
+Then cook the rice pudding for 10 minutes.

 Step 8 of 14:

-Then turn off the heat and very slowly turn the pressure indicator to the steam function so that all the steam can escape.
-Let the rice steep in the closed pot for another 3-5 minutes, then remove the lid and stir the rice again.
+Then turn off the heat and very slowly turn the cooking crown to the steam function so all the steam can escape.
+Leave the rice pudding to rest in the closed pot for another 3-5 minutes, then remove the Lid and stir the rice pudding once more.

 Step 9 of 14: